nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/installation/compatibility-matrix.md

 **Notes**

 {{! multiexcerpt name='supported-databases-notes'}}
-The Nuxeo Platform is likely to work with greater versions of related databases.
-Do not hesitate to inform the Nuxeo support of your attempts with different versions.
+Nuxeo Platform will likely work with greater versions of the aforementioned databases.
+Do not hesitate to inform Nuxeo support of your attempts with different versions.
-More information on the page [Database Configuration]({{page version='' space='nxdoc' page='database-configuration'}}).<br/>
+More information can be found on the [Database Configuration]({{page version='' space='nxdoc' page='database-configuration'}}) page.<br/>
-Note that Nuxeo Server is shipped embedding H2 database, for quick evaluation purpose.
-One of the listed databases is required for a production set up or for more serious evaluation like performance testing.
+Note that Nuxeo Server is shipped with an embedded H2 database, for quick evaluation purposes.
+One of the listed databases is required for a production set up or for a more thorough evaluation, like performance testing.
 {{! /multiexcerpt}}

 ## Application Servers

-The Nuxeo Platform can be based on [Tomcat](http://tomcat.apache.org/).
-Supported version is:
+Nuxeo Platform can be based on [Tomcat](http://tomcat.apache.org/).
+The supported version is:

 {{! multiexcerpt name='supported-app-servers-versions'}}
 <ul>